pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We will navigate to the products page, click the red :btn-icon:fa3-trash:: delete button next to the reduced ticket, and confirm that we want to delete it.

 Back on the product overview, we will click the :btn-icon:fa3-copy:: clone button next to the standard ticket in order to clone it.
-We will name the new ticket "Discount ticket", provide a translation, change the "Default price" to €120.00, and click the :btn:Save: button.
+We will name the new ticket "Discounted admission", provide a translation, change the "Default price" to €8.00, and click the :btn:Save: button.

 !!!
 Note
     A warning is now displayed in a yellow box at the top of the page, saying: